iambj/simple-sendmail-server/README.md

     "languageFilterLevel": 4, // Threshold for which an email is considered spam.
 Messages with more flagged words than this setting is required to be blocked. (ie. > 4)
     "useThrottleBan": true, // Whether to enable throttle requests based on IP "throttleBanReset": 10, // Seconds after which an IP is removed and allowed to make a request again.
+    "throttleBanThreshold": 10, // Amount of attempts after a success that will result in a permanent ban while being throttled.
     "thankYouPage": "thankyou.html" // Page to redirect the user back to if data was submitted via form.
 This is concatenated to the hostFDQN so you will need to adjust for where this path resides for you.
 }
 ```

 *Note: You should set up email security and DKIM for your domain and be sure to send from that domain.
 Otherwise emails may go to spam.*

+## TODO

+- Make setup easier for standalone and/or integration as an npm module into another project
+  - Most settings and setup are documented however things could be more streamlined